mentels/riak_core_tutorial/README.md

 > [riak_core_vnode.hrl](https://github.com/basho/riak_core/blob/master/include/riak_core_vnode.hrl)
 > that reveals that the macro expands to a record.

 So, what's next with this magic handoff?
 Well, at this point things are simple: each iteration of "folding function" calls `Mod:encode_handoff_item/2` that just do what it is supposed to do: encode data before sending it to the targe vnode.
-The target vnode, decodes the data in `Mod:handle_handoff_data`.
-In this tutorial we are using extremely complex method of encoding so write the following code in your vnode really carefully:
+The target vnode, decodes the data in `Mod:handle_handoff_data/2`.
+In this tutorial we are using extremely complex method of encoding so write the following code in your storage vnode really carefully:
 ```erlang
 encode_handoff_item(URL, Content) ->
     term_to_binary({URL, Content}).